ballerina-platform/module-ballerinax-hubspot.crm.commerce.taxes/ballerina/Package.md

 ## Examples

 The `HubSpot CRM Commerce Taxes` connector provides practical examples illustrating usage in various scenarios.
-Explore these [examples](https://github.com/module-ballerinax-hubspot.crm.commerce.taxes/tree/main/examples/), covering the following use cases:
+Explore these [examples](https://github.com/ballerina-platform/module-ballerinax-hubspot.crm.commerce.taxes/tree/main/examples), covering the following use cases:

-1. [Manage Taxes](https://raw.githubusercontent.com/ballerina-platform/module-ballerinax-hubspot.crm.commerce.taxes/main/examples/manage-taxes/) - see how the Hubspot taxes API can be used to create a tax and manage it through the sales pipeline.
+1. [Manage Taxes](https://github.com/ballerina-platform/module-ballerinax-hubspot.crm.commerce.taxes/tree/main/examples/manage-taxes/) - see how the Ballerina `hubspot.crm.commerce.taxes` connector can be used to create a tax and manage it through the sales pipeline.
-2. [Search Taxes](https://raw.githubusercontent.com/ballerina-platform/module-ballerinax-hubspot.crm.commerce.taxes/main/examples/search_taxes/) - see how the Hubspot taxes API can be used to search for taxes using properties and create a batch of taxes
+2. [Search Taxes](https://github.com/ballerina-platform/module-ballerinax-hubspot.crm.commerce.taxes/tree/main/examples/search_taxes/) - see how the Ballerina `hubspot.crm.commerce.taxes` connector can be used to search for taxes using properties and create a batch of taxes